vpstarweb/formcms/doc/mkdoc/docs/index.md

 |               | - **Infinite Scroll**: Automatically loads more content as users scroll.
 Ideal for a single component at the bottom of the page.                                      |
 |               | - **None**: Displays all available content at once without requiring additional user actions.                                                                          |

+### Copy component between Pages
+You can copy a component to the clipboard on one page and paste it from the clipboard on another page.

 ---